EventStore/EventStore-Client-NodeJS/README.md

 ## Example

-The following snippet showcases a simple example where we form a connection, then write and read events from the server.
+The following snippet showcases a simple example where we form a connection, then append and read events from the server.

 ###### Javascript example: